sfDesat/Orion/README.md

 # Orion
-Reports indicate that this moon is home to an advanced civilization.
+Reports indicate that this moon was home to an advanced civilization.

 ![Screenshot_1](https://raw.githubusercontent.com/sfDesat/Orion/main/Screenshots/Screenshot%201.png "Screenshot%201")

+> [!WARNING]
+> Currently a bug causes a long loading screen when landing on the moon.

 **Orion** made by sfDesat
 **Watergate** made by HolographicWings (Included in LethalExpansion)

-This mod is very much a work in progress.
+This mod is a work in progress.

+> [!NOTE]
-If you want to leave feedback please refer to my [Github Page](https://github.com/sfDesat/Orion).
+> _If you want to leave feedback please refer to my [Github Page](https://github.com/sfDesat/Orion)_
-> [!WARNING]
-> _!
-This version uses a new loader.
-If you update from v0.0.7 or lower please reinstall LethalExpansion !_